');

 About Gorham, NH

-Gorham is a small community in New Hampshire with a population of 2,044 residents.
-The median household income is $60,417 per year, which is near the national average.
-The median age in Gorham is 54.8 years.
+Gorham is a small town located in New Hampshire with a population of 2,044 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,417 per year, which is 20% below the national median of $75,149.
+The median age of 54.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Gorham Ranks in New Hampshire